zzhangjii/learning-library/oci-library/OOW-2018/OracleCode/tf_oke_hol.md

 # terraform destroy
 ```

-## Practice 7: Setup Container Engine for Kubernetes (OKE) using Terraform
+## Practice 7: Setup Container Engine for Kubernetes OKE using Terraform

-Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
-Use Container Engine for Kubernetes (sometimes abbreviated to just OKE) when your development team wants to reliably build, deploy, and manage cloud-native applications.

-Container Engine for Kubernetes uses Kubernetes - the open-source system for automating deployment, scaling, and management of containerized applications across clusters of hosts.
-Kubernetes groups the containers that make up an application into logical units (called pods) for easy management and discovery.
-Container Engine for Kubernetes uses versions of Kubernetes certified as conformant by the  [Cloud Native Computing Foundation (CNCF)](https://github.com/cncf/k8s-conformance)
+In this exercise we will create a OKE cluster.

 Please make sure to delete the webservers created in the last exercise.